okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 ["<keyId-1>", "<keyId-2>", ... ]
 ```

+Note that if a key is deleted, any contracts listening for updates to this key via [`foreignKey`](#op_key_add) will stop listening.

 ### `OP_KEY_REQUEST`

 Allows contracts to request private keys from other contracts (shared via [`OP_KEY_SHARE`](#op_key_share)).

 A real-world usecase for this opcode is in the handling of invites to join a group.
+To see how `OP_KEY_REQUEST` can be used to create a limited quantity of invites (or invites that expire), see [Reference: Invite Keys](invite-keys).

 - Opcode: `"kr"`